petermarshall878/dev-fundamentals/HackerYou.md

 ```

 Your callback can be anything here... a function to return all image type children, a counter function to find the number of images, a function that manipulates certain nodes, etc...

+What is actually happening in the background, the callback commands are stored in a stack to *remember* what to do *later*...

 ## Why use a tree?